-Crisis communication priorities and protocols are not something I really want our clients to gain experience with.
+Crisis communication is not something I really want our clients to gain experience with.
 But no matter what your industry or sector, you have at least one potential crisis lurking.
 (What if your manufactured product failed and caused a tragedy?
 If you are a nonprofit, what if an employee harmed a person in your care?)
 Even if you have recognized the need for crisis communication planning and developed your plan, you may find implementation challenging when you are in the midst of a crisis.

-It can be very difficult at such a time to think clearly about your priorities and protocols for how to disseminate information to your various audiences and stakeholders.
+It can be very difficult at such a time to think clearly about your priorities and protocols for how best to disseminate information to your various audiences and stakeholders.
 Let’s walk through how you can develop a basic checklist now, so it’s ready if (or when) you need it in a crisis.

 Let’s say you are a nonprofit organization, a public entity, or a socially responsible business — just because these are the folks we know best.
 Your communication objectives are to maintain credibility, demonstrate transparency, and preserve your reputation (or brand) by doing the right thing.
 You may also have regulatory requirements to meet.
 You need to be first with the news, but not before your objectives — and your messages — are clear for your communication team.